-Biology (BA)
+Biology (BA) (128 credit hours)

 The Bachelor of Arts in Biology degree is designed to provide exploration into the field of Biology.
 Students will develop an understanding of the biological sciences and promote stewardship of the biotic environment.
+Students interested in an introduction to this discipline are advised to take BIO 1403 Cellular and Molecular Biology.
+This course counts toward the requirements for the major.

-Students seeking a Bachelor of Arts (BA) degree must complete the following in addition to the Concordia Common Experience curriculum and major requirements:
+Students seeking a Bachelor of Arts (BA) degree must complete the following: